eversonscherrer/dissector-polka/README.md

 DIssector for wireshark with lua to the Polinomial Key Protocol (PolKA)

-How to Install PolKA Dissector in Wireshark
+## How to Install PolKA Dissector in Wireshark on Mac OS

 1 - Go to the about menu and then folders